Thanbyuzayat - Burma

 Walton and Lt.
 Learmonth.

-WX6632 Clarke, Samuel Lance corporal, died of dysentery 23 Jan 1943 aged 23 years.
+WX6632 Clarke, Samuel Lance Corporal, died of dysentery 23 Jan 1943 aged 23 years.
 Born Essex England, Clarke enlisted AIF June 1940 later joining ‘C’ Coy 12 Platoon under Commanding Officer Mick Wedge.

 WX92790 Fury, Thomas Joseph b.
 Kalgoorlie 1907.
 Was AWOLat Fremantle, landed Java.
 Joined ‘Blackforce’ taken POW Java.
 Sent to work Burma Thai Railway with ‘A’ Force Burma, Java Party No. 4 Williams Force.
 Tom Fury tragically killed during an Allied air raid 15 June 1943 aged 35 years.
 Buried Grave No 59.
 Funeral service conducted by 2/4th MGB Chaplain F. X. Corry.